Ivsoffy/WIKI_parser/README.md

 3
 ```

 Mind the `--non-directed` flag.
-It means we treat all links as "non-directed" or "bidirected", so
+It means we treat all links as 'non-directed' or 'bidirected', so
 every edge is treated equally in both directions.
 In this case, a path exists betweeh *any* two
 nodes in your serialized graph.